OWASP/www-project-cheat-sheets/index.md

 The [CSS GitHub repository](https://github.com/OWASP/CheatSheetSeries) is used for the work on the cheat sheets, and the released ones are deployed on the [official website](https://cheatsheetseries.owasp.org).

 So, from now, only a GitHub account is needed to contribute :)

+## Bridge between the projects OWASP Proactive Controls, OWASP ASVS, and OWASP CSS

+A work channel has been created between OWASP Proactive Controls (OPC), OWASP Application Security Verification Standard (OASVS), and OWASP Cheat Sheet Series (OCSS) using the following process:

+- When a Cheat Sheet is missing for a point in OPC/OASVS, then the OCSS will handle the missing and create one.
+When the Cheat Sheet is ready, then the reference is added by OPC/OASVS.
+- If a Cheat Sheet exists for an OPC/OASVS point but the content do not provide the expected help then the Cheat Sheet is updated to provide the required content.

+The reason of the creation of this bridge is to help OCSS and OASVS projects by providing them:

+- A consistent source for the requests regarding new Cheat Sheets.
+- Same approach about the update of the existing Cheat Sheets.
+- A usage context for the Cheat Sheet and a quick source of feedack about the quality and the efficiency of the Cheat Sheet.

+It is not mandatory that a request for a new Cheat Sheet (or for an update) comes only from OPC/OASVS, it is just an extra channel.

+> Requests from OPC/OASVS are flagged with a special label in the GitHub repository issues list in order to identify them and set them as a top level priority.